profnandaa/c-pointers-demystified/README.md

     int *py = 0; // or int *py = NULL;
     printf("%d\n", *py); // seg-fault!
     ```
 - You may ask, what's the point for _null pointers_?
 Null pointers are very important for initializing pointers which will point to proper memory addresses later on, but they are not yet determined.
 If we declared `int *pz;` without initializing it, the compiler (GCC in my case), will point `pz` to a random memory address ("allocate").
+However, this is not guaranteed, will _seg-fault_ too, sometimes.
     ```c
     int *pz;
     printf("%d\n", *pz);